AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_renderer_ios.md

-This article introduces how to use the methods provided by the Agora SDK to implement custom video rendering to meet your needs.
+This page introduces how to use the methods provided by the Agora SDK to implement custom video rendering to meet your needs.

 ## Understand the tech